-As a Spanish teacher, you'll help students learn how to speak the language, understand grammar rules, learn vocabulary words and study the cultures of those who speak Spanish.
+As a Spanish teacher, you'll help students learn to speak the language, understand grammar rules, learn vocabulary words, and study the cultures of those who speak Spanish.
 To become a Spanish teacher, you'll need to complete at least a bachelor's degree program in Spanish and complete a teacher's education program.

+To work as a public high school Spanish teacher, you will have to meet licensing requirements, which specify the education and training needed.
+To work in a private high school or at the postsecondary level, where licensing is not mandatory, you need to meet requirements set by your prospective employer.
 If you're interested in teaching Spanish at the college or university level, you'll usually need a master's or doctoral degree in Spanish.
 Student teaching is typically not required.

 If you wish to teach at the high school level, you must be licensed by the state in which you will teach.
 Licensure is usually not required to teach in private schools.
-Frequent requirements for licensure include holding a bachelor's degree, completing a teacher's education program, having student teaching experience and passing a licensing exam.
+Frequent requirements for licensure include holding a bachelor's degree, completing a teacher's education program, having student teaching experience, and passing a licensing exam.
 Many states also require passing a criminal background check.

 Some states may ask for special licensing or endorsements to teach Spanish, which might include passing proficiency tests.
 Obtaining a master's degree may be necessary in some states, and you could be given a time period within which you must earn your master's degree to keep your license.

-Alternative Licensure Programs
+Complete Alternative Licensure Programs

 Alternative licensure programs are an option if you have a bachelor's degree in Spanish, but you haven't completed a teacher's education program.
 Online training programs in teaching are available to prepare you.
 Earning a provisional license is an option in some states.
 A provisional license allows you to work under the supervision of a licensed teacher for a set time to gain teaching experience before earning your teaching license.